MetOffice/CMEW/doc/source/glossary.rst

 .. glossary::

    CDDS
-     CDDS is a package that |CMEW| uses to standardise data for use in
+     CDDS is a package that |CAW| uses to standardise data for use in
      |ESMValTool| recipes.

-   CMEW
+   CAW
-     Climate Model Evaluation Workflow
+     Climate Assessment Workflow

    CMIP
      Coupled Model Intercomparison Project, see the `CMIP Documentation`_.